Lower Brule Indian Reservation: Infrastructure

 The tribe has established the Buffalo Interpretive Center, providing insight into the people and their customs but has since been abandoned due to lack of funding and interest.

 Local telephone service is furnished by the Golden West Telephone Company, as well as various cell phone providers.
 Internet services are available through Golden West and the West Central Rural Electric Cooperative.
 The Lower Brule Sioux Tribe is a member of the West Central Rural Electric Cooperative.
 The majority of tribal members are also Cooperative members, as it is the major electricity provider in west central South Dakota.

 The reservation has approximately 200 mile of roads.
 These include 107 mi of gravel roads, 65 mi of asphalt, 11 mi of graded dirt roads, and 10 mi of unimproved roads.

 The Tribe operates a propane company and serves all residences within the reservation, as well as areas adjacent to the reservation.
-Unleaded gasoline, E-10, and diese” are available at the local Buche’s Gus Stop.
+Unleaded gasoline, E-10, and diesel” are available at the local Buche’s Gus Stop.
 Fuel oil is available from the nearest Fanners Union in Reliance (15 mi).
 Lake Sharpe serves as a virtually unlimited water source for the Lower Brule community.
 The Lower Brule Sioux Tribe's Rural Water System (RWSS) supplies clean water to the communities of Lower Brule and West Brule for both domestic and agricultural use.
 This system is a part of the Mni Wiconi Water Project, authorized to provide water for the Pine Ridge Reservation, Rosebud Reservation, Lower Brule Reservation and counties located in west-central South Dakota.

 The Lower Brule Sioux Tribe, in coordination with the Indian Health Service, operates a solid waste collection and transfer facility.
 The Solid Waste Program gathers all solid waste from receptacles located throughout the reservation.
 All solid waste is disposed in approved landfill facilities in Pierre and Pukwana.
 The Lower Brule Sioux Tribe, in coordination with the Indian Health Service, operates a sewage disposal and treatment system for the towns of Lower Brule and West Brule.
 The major treatment for wastewater is evaporation and settling in evaporation and settling ponds in two lagoon areas; the system uses limited aeration.